How to Get a Student Loan with Bad Credit?

 What is a Low or Bad Credit Score?

 A low or bad credit score is a numerical expression based on a level analysis of a person's credit files, representing the creditworthiness of an individual.
-In India, credit scores range from 300 to 900, with scores below 650 typically considered poor.
-A low credit score can be a result of late payments, high credit utilization, or having a short credit history.
-Borrowers need to understand their credit score's impact on their ability to secure loans, as it influences lenders' decisions on loan approvals and interest rates.
+Credit scores in India vary from 300 to 900, with scores below 650 usually regarded as subpar.
+Late payments, high credit utilisation, or a brief credit history can all contribute to a low credit score.
+It is important for borrowers to comprehend how their credit score affects their loan eligibility because it affects the decisions lenders make about interest rates and loan approvals.

 Sprinkles